-I am a Washington State Licensed Mental Health Counselor Associate (#MC60968504) and Certified Yoga Therapist (#42411526) practicing out of the Olympic Peninsula and working with clients across the country.
-I provide somatic counseling, embodiment coaching and yoga therapy sessions to adults, adolescents, and groups.
-My pronouns are she/her/hers and I identify as white, cis-female, queer/pansexual, able-bodied, and living well with chronic illness/pain.
+I am a Washington State Licensed Mental Health Counselor (#LH61332586) and Certified Yoga Therapist (#42411526) living on an island in Puget Sound and working with clients across the country.
+I provide somatic psychotherapy, yoga therapy, and embodiment coaching sessions to adults, adolescents, and groups.
+My pronouns are she/they and I identify as white, femme, queer/pansexual, able-bodied, and living well with chronic illness/pain.

 Outside of session, I find inspiration in the ocean, trees, poetry, music, joyful movement, honest connection, cuddling with my cats, laughter and silence.

 • Certified Yoga Teacher with the Yoga Alliance, 2012

 • Certified Yoga Therapist with The International Association of Yoga Therapy, 2016

 • Master's in Mental Health Counseling, Bastyr University, 2019